I’m all about strength training at home with a set of dumbbells or free weights.

-Option to drop to your knees for the push up and then pop back onto your toes for the dumbbell pass.
+Modification: Option to perform the push ups from your knees, popping to your toes for the dumbbell pass.

-6. Lateral Lunge + Balance Press
+Lateral Lunge And Balance Press

 Targets: Inner thigh muscles in addition to the glutes, hamstrings, and quads.
 Adding the balance press works the shoulder muscles and core and lower abs.

-7. Glute Bridge + Skull Crusher
+Glute Bridge And Skull Crusher

 Targets: Glutes, hamstrings, lower back, shoulders and triceps.